VadiTejaswi/basic-portfolio/README.md

 # basic-portfolio
-It is a basic portfolio
+It is a basic portfolio created using HtML and CSS